CSR Tools

 The CSRD has not yet been implemented in Germany.
 Affected companies must therefore continue to comply with the previously applicable Non-Financial Reporting Directive (NFRD), which has been applied in Germany since 2017 with the CSR Directive Implementation Act.
 Under the NFRD, only capital market-oriented companies with more than 500 employees are obliged to report on sustainability.

-This means that the NFRD will remain in force for the time being and then all companies with over 1,000 employees AND either >€25 million in total assets OR >€50 million in turnover report in accordance with the “new” ESRS.
-All other companies can voluntarily apply the simplified ESRS VSME standard.
+This means that the NFRD will remain in force for the time being.
+Once the transposition law is in place, companies with over 1,000 employees AND more than €450m net turnover will report in accordance with the revised ESRS.
+All other companies can voluntarily apply the simplified voluntary standard (VS), which is being developed from the VSME standard (EFRAG, December 2024).

 What is the significance of the CSRD Omnibus for companies?